 Our hearts may literally ache with the pain and suffering that surrounds us, permeating us to our very core.
 But, how do we reconnect with our joy in times of great distress?
 We may even wonder…Should we?

 Loving Touch– Everyone needs touch.
 Gentle, soothing touch can go a long way in healing a troubled heart.
 It can be sexual or not, but it should always be respectful and clearly invited.
 Hugs, kisses, a hand on the arm, gentle tender caresses have profound healing power.
-Don’t be afraid to to ask for touch when you need it.
+Don’t be afraid to ask for touch when you need it.

 Take a Break– Watching trauma and drama can be addictive.
 Turn off the radio and TV.
 Put away the paper and all electronic devices.
 Give your heart and mind a much needed rest.
 Instead, take a nap, go dancing, enjoy your favorite hobby, go for a walk or drive or go do one of the above activities.
-Have a weekly media fast; go at least 24 hours without picking up your phone or computer.
+Take a weekly media fast; go at least 24 hours without picking up your phone or computer.
 Let your calls go to voicemail.
 I promise you that you will survive.
 Rest is essential in restoring balance and sanity.

 Sending You Much Joy and Laughter,